morrison-turnansky/podman-dev-containers-mvp/README.md

       code ./podman-dev-containers-mvp
    ```

-In the bottome left hand corner of the vs code window there is a blue button, press on it and select reopen in container from the drop down menu.
+In the bottome left hand corner of the VSCode window there is a blue button, press on it and select reopen in container from the drop down menu.

 You now have containerized environment.
 Git credentials will be copied from your host, so develop as your normally would.